baseboxorg/jeffskinnerbox.github.io/content/ideas/amazon-echo-and-alexa.md

 ## How to Create a Notification
 The classic example of a Notification is one that silently monitors your email address and alerts you when you have a new email.
-Unfortanately, Alexa doesn't support this but [Jasper does](http://jasperproject.github.io/documentation/api/notification/).
+Unfortunately, Alexa doesn't support this but [Jasper does](http://jasperproject.github.io/documentation/api/notification/).

 ## Amazon Echo Alexa and Node-RED
 * [Amazon Echo Alexa Skills Kit integration with Node-RED](https://nathan.chantrell.net/20160328/amazon-echo-alexa-skills-kit-integration-with-node-red/)